 A commemorative or tribute speech honors the memory of a person, a group, an institution, a thing, an event or an idea.

 Use this commemorative speech topic helper page (and its resource links) to identify the right topic and theme to match the event you've been asked to speak at.

-Easter - what's its history?
+Easter - what is its history?
+What are the special days, like Palm Sunday, all about?
 What do bunnies and chocolate eggs have to do with it?
 Why does the White House have a tradition of egg-rolling as part of its Easter celebrations?

-Use this page of Easter speech topic possibilities to find an idea for a demonstration or an informative speech.
+Use this page of 32 Easter speech topic possibilities to find an idea for an inspirational demonstration or an interesting informative speech.

 Help!
 I have a class and need lots of impromptu speech topics for them to practice with.

-You'll find the topics suitable for middle school and upwards.
+You'll find them suitable for middle school and upwards.
 They're great for public speaking clubs too.